Title Insurance Protects Your Home Investment

 The title insurance company searches the property's title history.
 The title insurance company can usually find any title problems and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title insurance company is responsible for.
+Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+If this happens, the title insurance company will defend your title at no expense to you.